Irenicism

-Irenicism in Christian theology refers to attempts to unify Christian apologetical systems by using reason as an essential attribute.
+In Christian theology, irenicism refers to attempts to unify Christian apologetical systems by using reason as an essential attribute.
 The word is derived from the Greek word ειρήνη (eirene) meaning peace.
 It is a concept related to a communal theology and opposed to committed differences, which can cause unavoidable tension or friction, and is rooted in the ideals of pacifism.
 Those who affiliate themselves with irenicism identify the importance of unity in the Christian Church and declare the common bond of all Christians under Christ.